 3. If Someone Can’t Read the Text on My Video, Are They Missing the Point?

 Now you know what to think about before making your next video.
 But what about the videos you’ve already produced?
 We suggest doing a simple audit of your old videos.
-You can download a free video audit sheet to use here (nothing is there yet.
-I’m working on it.).
 Note… Make sure you’re reviewing all your videos, including ones that may only be on social media or on your website.
 If you find they’re lacking in accessibility, don’t fret.
-There are usually ways to add captions, alt-text and video descriptions to videos, no matter where they are hosted.
-If your video does not include any audio description, consider explaining the video in the description.
+There are ways to add captions, alt-text, and video descriptions to videos, no matter where they are hosted.
+If your video does not include any audio description, consider explaining the video in the text description.

 Don’t have time to do an audit yourself or would like assistance, Good Fruit Video is happy to help.
-Just give us a shout(contact form)!
+Just give us a shout!

 I hope this information will help you with your video projects past, present, and future.
 Not only will asking yourself these questions help you be more inclusive to individuals with disabilities, but it will help your videos be more accessible for everyone.
 It’s a win/win!

 If you have additional questions or comments, feel free to reach out to me at any time at email@example.com.
 Thanks!